 Attendance records may be mailed or emailed.
 Learn More

 Although not required, we encourage you to keep some kind of journal or portfolio.
 It could be as simple as an occasional diary entry or more complex with samples of your child's work, book logs, and field trip notes.
 If you don't keep any kind of records (other than attendance), you may find that you wish you had–or that your children wish you had.
 It can be fun looking back on adventures, and children get a sense of pride when they look back at some of the work they have done and see how much they have improved.

 As the supervisor of your child's education, you decide what activities count toward your school day.
 Instruction does not have to take place in the home.

 We recommend you keep a portfolio throughout your child's high school years.
-Many colleges and universities require applicants who completed a home school program or graduated from a non-accredited high school to submit portfolios and/or transcripts to be considered for admission.
+Many colleges and universities require applicants who complete a home school program or graduate from a non-accredited high school to submit portfolios and/or transcripts to be considered for admission.

 Attendance Reporting Options